 In some ways, Germany’s unification can be seen as a field experiment (with no controls).
-More than 20 years after the merger, economic, social and political conditions in both parts of Germany differ markedly, and so do attitudes and behaviour.
-I have published widely (but mostly in German) on intra-German differences.
-Two recent specimen include my analysis of the impact of regional differences on the result of the 2009 Bundestag election and a chapter on diverging attitudes towards the German welfare state.
-I have also published on value orientations in Western and Central/Eastern Europe (alas, also in German).
+Three decades after the end of the GDR, economic, social and political conditions in both parts of Germany still differ markedly, and so do attitudes and behaviour.
+I have published widely (mostly in German) on intra-German differences.
+Two examples are my analyses of the impact of regional differences on the result of the 2009 Bundestag election and the regional patterns in the 2013 Bundestag election that were published in the “Wahlen und Wähler” series of election studies.

-Much of my work looks into the impact of contextual factors (broadly defined) on electoral behaviour in Western Europe.
+Most of my work looks into the impact of contextual factors (broadly defined) on voting behaviour in Western Europe.
 I’m particularly interested in Radical Right voting.
 I’m also trying to locate Germany’s newish Alternative for Germany party within the broader context of European Far Right parties and their voters.

 Although not a subdomain of Comparative Politics proper, the availability of subnational data in Europe has opened up a whole host of exciting possibilities.
-In previous work, Liz Carter and I pointed out some of the potential problems in an article on the perils of subnational analyses in France (with Liz Carter) and another one predicting French legislative elections at the departemental level (with Jocelyn Evans), and want to do more work in this area in the future.
+In previous work, Liz Carter and I pointed out some of the potential problems in an article on the perils of subnational analyses in France.
+Remaining in France, Jocelyn Evans and I have tried to predict French legislative elections at the departemental level.

 More recently, I was lucky to be one of the PIs in a big comparative project that looks into the connection between local living conditions and radical right-wing attitudes.